Tamgros/security-advisory/SECURITY.md

 #### Loss of Funds:
-_Max: 25,000 SOL tokens.
-Min: 6,250 SOL tokens_
+_Max: 12,500 SOL tokens.
+Min: 3000 SOL tokens_

 * Theft of funds without users signature from any account
 * Theft of funds without users interaction in system, stake, vote programs
 * Theft of funds that requires users signature - creating a vote program that drains the delegated stakes.

-#### Consensus/Safety Violations:
+#### Safety Violations:
-_Max: 12,500 SOL tokens.
-Min: 3,125 SOL tokens_
+_Max: 6000 SOL tokens.
+Min: 1500 SOL tokens_

-* Consensus safety violation
+* Safety violation
-* Tricking a validator to accept an optimistic confirmation or rooted slot without a double vote, etc.
+* Unsafe publishing of sensitive material like private keys

 #### Liveness / Loss of Availability:
-_Max: 5,000 SOL tokens.
-Min: 1,250 SOL tokens_
+_Max: 2500 SOL tokens.
+Min: 300 SOL tokens_

-* Whereby consensus halts and requires human intervention
+* Critical components fail and require a human intervention
-* Eclipse attacks,
-* Remote attacks that partition the network,
+* Remote attacks that partition the network

 #### DoS Attacks:
-_Max: 1,250 SOL tokens.
-Min: 315 SOL tokens_
+_Max: 600 SOL tokens.
+Min: 150 SOL tokens_

 * Remote resource exhaustion via Non-RPC protocols
+* Resource missuse or other malformed calls that consume available resources

 #### Supply Chain Attacks:
-_Max: 1,250 SOL tokens.
-Min: 315 SOL tokens_
+_Max: 600 SOL tokens.
+Min: 150 SOL tokens_

-* Non-social attacks against source code change management, automated testing, release build, release publication and release hosting infrastructure of the monorepo.
+* Non-social attacks against source code change management, automated testing, release build, release publication and release hosting infrastructure of the <repo_name>.

-#### RPC DoS/Crashes:
+#### UX DOS or crashes:
-_Max: 65 SOL tokens.
-Min: 20 SOL tokens_
+_Max: 30 SOL tokens.
+Min: 10 SOL tokens_

-* RPC attacks
+* Attacks to devex infrastructure

 ### Out of Scope:
 The following components are out of scope for the bounty program
-* Metrics: `/metrics` in the monorepo as well as https://metrics.solana.com
+* Metrics: `/metrics` in the <repo_name> as well as https://metrics.solana.com
 * Any encrypted credentials, auth tokens, etc. checked into the repo
 * Bugs in dependencies.
 Please take them upstream!
 * Attacks that require social engineering